Technical Advisory Group

 B.A., Indiana University

-Katie is the CEO of More Than Food Consulting, LLC whose goal is to create a paradigm shift in the approach to tackling hunger.
+Katie is the CEO of More Than Food Consulting, LLC whose goal is to advance organizational and systems change in the charitable food network.
 In this role, Katie collaborates with Feeding America, food banks, and community partners to increase access to healthy food, address root causes of hunger, and identify better practices to reduce food insecurity.
 Katie is recognized as a thought leader on food security issues, and has over 25 years of experience developing and evaluating holistic solutions to hunger.
 She earned a Ph.D. in Nutritional Science & Policy from Tufts University, and has presented her work at dozens of regional and national conferences.
 Katie is happily married, is the proud mom of two sons, and blessed to be a host parent for an exchange student from Nigeria.
 Katie is the author of a new book titled Reinventing Food Banks and Pantries: New Tools to End Hunger, released in March 2021.

 Angela Odoms-Young